 Eligibility for the Early Years Pupil Premium (EYPP)

-Please see the list of our latest EYPP Strategies:
+Please see our most recent EYPP Strategy:

 - Support under part VI of the Immigration and Asylum Act 1999

-- The guaranteed element of state pension credit
+- The guaranteed element of State Pension Credit

 - Universal credit